-When you’re looking into a solar energy system for your home, you suddenly have to take a much deeper look at your overall energy usage.
+Update 2016, This post is as timely as ever: When you're looking into a solar power system for your home, you suddenly have to take a much deeper look at your overall energy usage.
 Assessing how energy efficient you are is the very first step; making changes to become more efficient, the second.
 But the third?
 Getting pretty up close and personal with your electric usage: you should know your actual and average kilowatt-hour usage, the breakdown of your generation charges vs. delivery charges, and how your usage changes over the year.

-An experienced solar installer will also want to know these things, and sure, you could just hand over your last twelve months of bills and let them run with it, but you’re about to make a big investment here.
-We at GetSolar can’t stress this enough: be a responsible, conscious consumer.
-Having a deeper layer of knowledge about your energy use will allow you to take advantage of your solar installer’s expertise and ask better questions–and possibly, get a better home solar installation as a result.
+An experienced solar installer will also want to know these things, and sure, you could just hand over your last twelve months of bills and let them run with it, but you're about to make a big investment here.
+We at GetSolar can't stress this enough: be a responsible, conscious energy consumer and you'll save money, possibly a lot of money.
+Having a deeper layer of knowledge about your energy use will allow you to take advantage of your solar installer's expertise, ask better questions, and understand comparison quotes-- getting a better home solar installation as a result.

 3) Generation charges reflect the cost to the utility of either generating or acquiring (by purchasing from other utilities or power plants) the electricity it delivers to you.
-In my case, as you can see, generation charges are higher than my distribution charges–but not by much.
-In total, then, I paid nearly $0.17/kWh for electricity, significantly higher than the national average of $0.113/kWh.
-It’s even a bit higher than my state average (Massachusetts), though I can’t feel too sorry for myself: Hawaiians, on average, pay over $0.26/kWh!
+In my case, as you can see, generation charges are higher than my distribution charges--but not by much.
+In total, then, I paid nearly $0.17/kWh for electricity, significantly higher than the national average of $0.13/kWh.
+It's even a bit higher than my state average (Massachusetts), though I can't feel too sorry for myself: Hawaiians, on average, pay over $0.30/kWh!

 For a further illustration of the importance of averages, just look at that neat graph on the bottom of my bill.
 In January, I used more than twice what I have in any other month: a solar array that would meet all my electric needs for January would produce way too much power the rest of the year.
 Yes, I can send excess energy back to the grid and get credits for it on my bill; but once I reach 100 percent offset there's no farther I can go.
 Essentially, I'm giving away free energy at this point, which you want to avoid.
 In some states, utilities are required to credit you for net-excess generation (NEG) above and beyond that 100 percent offset, but they are allowed to do so at lower than retail rate, so you still take a price penalty.